gr4vy/gr4vy-go/api/docs/ConnectionOptions.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCybersourceCard

+`func (o *ConnectionOptions) GetCybersourceCard() ConnectionOptionsCybersourceCard`

+GetCybersourceCard returns the CybersourceCard field if non-nil, zero value otherwise.

+### GetCybersourceCardOk

+`func (o *ConnectionOptions) GetCybersourceCardOk() (*ConnectionOptionsCybersourceCard, bool)`

+GetCybersourceCardOk returns a tuple with the CybersourceCard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCybersourceCard

+`func (o *ConnectionOptions) SetCybersourceCard(v ConnectionOptionsCybersourceCard)`

+SetCybersourceCard sets CybersourceCard field to given value.

+### HasCybersourceCard

+`func (o *ConnectionOptions) HasCybersourceCard() bool`

+HasCybersourceCard returns a boolean if a field has been set.

+### SetCybersourceCardNil

+`func (o *ConnectionOptions) SetCybersourceCardNil(b bool)`

+ SetCybersourceCardNil sets the value for CybersourceCard to be an explicit nil

+### UnsetCybersourceCard
+`func (o *ConnectionOptions) UnsetCybersourceCard()`

+UnsetCybersourceCard ensures that no value is present for CybersourceCard, not even an explicit nil
 ### GetCybersourceAntiFraud

 `func (o *ConnectionOptions) GetCybersourceAntiFraud() ConnectionOptionsCybersourceAntiFraud`